hayeah/ruby-bootcamp-mongoid/w01d03-rspec-and-ci.md

 37:        Account.find(account.id).tap do |acc|
 ```

+### Each module should have its own spec file

 Mongoid does a very good job at breaking implementation into modules.
 The organization of spec files mirrors the source files by a naming convention.
-The spec file for "foo.rb" should correspond to "foo_spec.rb".
-For examples:
+The spec file for "foo.rb" should be "foo_spec.rb".
+For example:

 + `lib/mongoid/document.rb` and `spec/mongoid/document_spec.rb`
 + `lib/mongoid/attributes/readonly.rb` and `spec/mongoid/attributes/readonly_spec.rb`

-# Spec Helper
+# spec_helper.rb

 Let's look at what spec_helper does.